Fernando Lopes (footballer): Oman

-In July 2014, he signed a one-year contract with Salalah-based Omani club Dhofar S.C.S.C.
-Soon after his arrival he helped his to club to win the 2014 Baniyas SC International Tournament as his side won the finals 1-0 against Al-Hidd SCC of Bahraini Premier League, hence helping to win their first title of the 2014–15 season.
+In July 2014, Fernando signed a one-year contract with Salalah-based Omani club Dhofar S.C.S.C.
+Soon after his arrival he helped his to club to win the 2014 Bani Yas International Tournament as his side won the finals 1–0 against Al-Hidd SCC of Bahraini Premier League, hence helping to win their first title of the 2014–15 season.
 He made his Oman Professional League debut and scored his first goal on 12 September 2014 in a 1–1 draw against Al-Khaboora SC.
 He also made his Sultan Qaboos Cup debut on 3 December 2014 in a 2–0 win over Madha SC in the Round of 32.
 He also made his Oman Professional League Cup debut and scored his first goal in the competition on 13 November 2014 in a 4–0 win over Bowsher Club.
 He scored 5 goals in 23 appearances in the 2014–15 Oman Professional League.
 He also scored 1 goal in 8 appearances in the 2014–15 Oman Professional League Cup.

 Jordan

-He spent the first part of the 2015–16 season with Jordanian Premier League side Al-Ramtha.
+Fernando spent the first part of the 2015–16 season with Jordanian Premier League side Al-Ramtha.

 Third return to Brazil

-In February 2016, he returned again to Brazil, signing for Campeonato Paraibano side Treze Futebol Clube.
-He made his debut on 6 March in a 1–1 with Sousa Esporte Clube.
+In February 2016, Fernando returned to Brazil again, signing for Campeonato Paraibano side Treze Futebol Clube.
+He made his debut on 6 March in a 1–1 draw with Sousa Esporte Clube.
 He went on to make 17 Campeonato Paraibano appearances over two seasons.

-On 12 May 2017, he left Treze to sign for CS Sergipe, joining up with former coach Marcelo Vilar to play in 2017 Campeonato Brasileiro Série D. He made his debut on 21 May in a 2–1 defeat to Jacobina Esporte Clube.
+On 12 May 2017, Fernando left Treze to sign for CS Sergipe, joining up with former coach Marcelo Vilar to play in 2017 Campeonato Brasileiro Série D. He made his debut on 21 May in a 2–1 defeat to :pt:Jacobina Esporte Clube.

 Third return to Hong Kong

-In the summer of 2018, Fernando Lopes returned once again to Hong Kong.
-It was confirmed in September by Rangers (HKG) Director of Football Philip Lee that he had joined the club.
+In the summer of 2018, Fernando returned to Hong Kong once again.
+It was confirmed in September by Rangers Director of Football Philip Lee that he had joined the club.

 After playing for Eastern District in the 2019–20 season, it was announced on 14 October 2020 that Fernando would return to Rangers.

 International career

-In December 2021, it was reported that Fernando had received a Hong Kong passport.
+In December 2021, it was reported that Fernando had received a HKSAR passport.
 However, he is not eligible to play for Hong Kong internationally.